The following definitions shall apply to the language of Chapter 4779. of the Revised Code:

 (a) An impression (usually by means of a plaster or fiberglass cast) of the specific body part is made directly on the patient, and this impression is then used to make a positive model of the body part from which the final product is crafted; or

 (b) A digital image of the patient's body part is made using computer-aided design-computer aided manufacture (CAD-CAM) systems software.
 This technology includes specialized probe/digitizers and scanners that create a computerized positive model and then direct milling equipment to carve a positive model.
 The device is then individually fabricated and molded over the positive model of the patient.
+The use of CAD/CAM software or digital software packages and hardware to generate a negative model (3D printing) can be used for direct fabrication of intermediate stages of the device up to and including the final or definitive device itself.

 (2) A custom fitted item is defined as a prefabricated device which is manufactured in quantity without a specific patient in mind.
 The device may or may not be supplied as a kit that requires some assembly and/or fitting and adjustment, or a device that may be trimmed, bent, molded (with or without heat), or otherwise modified by an individual with expertise in customizing the item to fit and be used by a specific patient.